watchdog2000/CTF_Web_Automator/README.md

 # CTF_Web_Automator
-A small and simple program to aid within web recon in a CTF.
+A small and simple program to aid with web recon within a CTF competition.

 This tool can scrape a site for all HTML comments, as well as ‘flags’ both inside and outside of comments.
 This automated and aids in extracting potential usernames, passwords, helpful hints, and flags of a specific format from web pages.